-- 3.2.1 Subdivision and Development Permit Applications - 1) Development permit and subdivision applications are to be processed and decided on by the Approving Authority of the municipality within which the application is located.
+3.2.1 Subdivision and Development Permit Applications

+Development permit and subdivision applications are to be processed and decided on by the Approving Authority of the municipality within which the application is located.

-- 3.2.2 Subdivision and Development Permit Appeals - Development permit and subdivision appeals shall be heard by the Intermunicipal Subdivision and Development Appeal Board (or of the municipality having jurisdiction if the ISDAB is disbanded), with the exception of subdivision appeals under MGB jurisdiction (e.g. proximity to a highway). - 3.2.3 Statutory Plan and Land Use Bylaw Adoption and Amendments - 1) The adoption of, or amendments to, a statutory plan (MDP, ASP, ARP) or LUB shall be processed and decided upon by the Approving Authority of the municipality in which the plan or bylaw is located.
+- 3.2.2 Subdivision and Development Permit Appeals - 1) Development permit and subdivision appeals shall be heard by the Intermunicipal SDAB (or of the municipality having jurisdiction if the ISDAB disbanded), except for subdivision appeals under the jurisdiction of the LPRT (e.g., proximity to highway). - 3.2.3 Statutory Plan and Land Use Bylaw Adoption and Amendments - 1) The adoption of, or amendments to, a statutory plan (MDP, ASP, ARP) or LUB shall be processed and decided upon by the Approving Authority of the municipality in which the plan or bylaw is located.